 To make homemade chicken and dumplings make a rich sauce from sauteed aromatics, flour, and chicken stock.
 Then add the vegetables, chicken, and cream.
 Drop the biscuits over the top and simmer covered until they are cooked through and fluffy.

-You start by making a thick and rich chicken soup.
+You start by making a thick and rich soup.

-As the soup simmers, the flour will thicken the soup and make it just the right consistency to support those dumplings.
+As the soup simmers, the flour will thicken the soup and make it just the right consistency to support those biscuits.

 I do have a little advice though.